savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 #### Development is like riding a bike

 Nuggets from my back-end training come in handy every once in a while.
-At the conclusion of our most recent team retreat, which we call a [parliament](/2019/11/08/2019-parliament.html), we wrapped it up with Savas's first hackathon, Hack-to-the-Future:tm: ! _(If you're thinking Delorean, you're right!)_.
-My team, consisted of Drew on design, Dan (yes, code review Dan from above) on back-end development and myself on the front-end while Jordan assisted with capturing our work.
-We decided to build a decoupled web app with a Drupal back-end.
+At the conclusion of our most recent team retreat, which we call a [parliament](/2019/11/08/2019-parliament.html), we wrapped it up with Savas's first hackathon, Hack-to-the-Future:tm:.
+We split into teams, and three of us decided to build a decoupled web app with a Drupal back-end.
 After running into some challenges as one does when building anything for the first time, I Googled my way to a solution for a CORS error that was thrown when I attempted to make an HTTP GET request to our Drupal endpoint.
 Though I haven’t dealt with Drupal on the back-end, my experience with Node.js and the CORS library proved fruitful.
 The [solution](https://www.drupal.org/node/2715637#comment-12284397), coincidentally, was written by a former Savas Labs partner (Thanks Justin!).

-Nuggets from product development at my fellowship still apply as well, and I didn’t realize how much until the same hackathon in the fall.
+Nuggets from product development at my fellowship still apply as well, and I didn’t realize how much until Hack-to-the-Future (more on that below).
+At Project Shift we had one week to build our own web app, 5 days to build one with a team of eleven, and nine small web projects with 3 day deadlines each.
+I learned a lot about estimation during that experience.
+The biggest: simple features take longer to build than you'd expect.
 A reminder: trust your gut if you know something will take longer than is estimated, no matter how new to the team you are.
-If you know you can’t make a multi-view web app in seven hours with a well-oiled team and technology you know well, then trust that you won’t be able to do it with a new team and new technology.
+If you know from experience you can’t make a multi-view web app in seven hours with a well-oiled team and technology you know well, then trust that you won’t be able to do it with a new team and new technology.

 With that being said, there are times to ignore your gut.
 There are times when instead you should…

 #### Take Risks

 You could decide to preserve your sanity for the sake of a polished output or you could shoot for the moon, fail, and learn a metric ton about the stars that you wouldn’t have otherwise (_cringe_).
 I’ll set the scene:

-**What we had:** Figma mobile mockups taken from Material Design UI Kit, a front-end developer, a back-end developer, and a designer.
+**What we had:** Figma mobile mockups that incorporated components from Material Design UI Kit; a front-end developer, a back-end developer, and a designer.

 **What we faced:** 7 hours until the demo